Key takeaways

 Thresholds, cadence, and approvals

-Two simple policies keep payout operations sane:
+Two simple policies keep payouts sane:

 Automating the flow